UBC-CPEN311-Classrooms/master-lab0-tutorial/README.md

 You can choose from either Windows or Linux versions of the software.
 If you have a Mac, you can run will either Windows or Linux inside VirtualBox or a similar virtual machine environment.

 You should install [Quartus Prime Lite](https://fpgasoftware.intel.com/19.1/?edition=lite) (it's free).
 You will want version **19.1**.
 Make sure your download includes the ModelSim simulator and support for the Cyclone V FPGA device that is the heart of your DE1-SoC / DE0-CV board, and that that you select all of these during installation.
+The easy thing is to download the full 6GB file -- you'll need about 14GB of disk space available because another 8GB or more is needed to unpack/install/decompress during the installation.

+If you need to save space, things get much more complicated.
+There is an "Individual Files" tab.
+Make sure that your download includes Quartus Prime (1.8GB), ModelSim (1GB) and support for the Cyclone V FPGA device (1.3GB).
+You don't need to compile for other FPGA devices.
+Note that the installation and setup of ModelSim might not go very smoothly using this method, so I strongly advise you to use the full install method if at all possible.

+Optional: go to the "Additional Software" tab to download and install "Quartus Prime Help" and "Quartus Prime Programmer and Tools".
+The programmer is already built-in to Quartus, but this allows you to run the programmer as a stand-alone tool.

 You should also install the [University Program extensions](https://www.intel.com/content/www/us/en/programmable/support/training/university/materials-software.html?&ifup_version=18.1) for this version of Quartus.
+Ignore the warning of a version mismatch with Quartus Prime.
+(You do not need to download the Linux SD Card image.)

-If you have problems installing the software, please contact your TA during the first week of class.
+If you have problems installing the software, please contact your TA during your lab session in the first week of class.

 ## Simulating using ModelSim